WiCi-Lab/LPAN/README.md

 DOI Link: https://dx.doi.org/10.21227/pz7h-q132

 In this time-varying channel dataset, we consdier the number of pilot block is set to $B^\text{p}=2$ within a frame with $B=6$ blocks.
-The sampling period $T_b$ of each time block is fixed as $T_b= \approx 0.24$ ms. The specific simulation parameters of this dataset have been elaborated in our submitted paper.
+The sampling period $T_b$ of each time block is fixed as $T_b \approx 0.24$ ms. The specific simulation parameters of this dataset have been elaborated in our submitted paper.
 The DOI link is composed of training, vadilation and test datasets.
 Please put them in the desired folder.

 ### 2. Script updating